 Last year Courtney was a Visiting Scholar with both the Interdisciplinary Center for Bioethics at Yale University and The Hastings Center, and coordinated the ‘Ethics at End of Life’ seminar series as part of the Sherwin B. Nuland Summer Institute in Bioethics for the Yale Interdisciplinary Center for Bioethics.

-Currently Courtney teaches bioethics into the medicine and surgery programs at Deakin University and Monash University, and coordinates Emerging Researchers in Ageing, a higher education initiative that provides support to graduate students undertaking research across the field of ageing in Australia.
+Currently Courtney teaches ethics and health law into the medicine and surgery programs at Deakin University and Monash University, and provides research support to Dr Christopher Mayes (DECRA) at the Alfred Deakin Institute.
+She also coordinates Emerging Researchers in Ageing, a higher education initiative that provides support to graduate students undertaking research across the field of ageing in Australia.

 Courtney completed undergraduate and honours degrees in behavioural science, and has previously been engaged as a researcher across the health sector, conducting empirical studies and publishing on aspects of dementia care, elder abuse, palliative care, and psycho-oncology.